Dewald928/minecraft_server_setup/README.md

 2. Use the ```backup_mc_gdrive.sh``` bash file, to set the rclone locations.
 3. Another ```crontab -e``` entry is made to run the script every monday/sunday night at 12.

-Add this line to the crontab -e
+Add this line to the sudo crontab -e
 ```0 1 * * 1 /home/fuzzyserver/backup_mc_gdrive.sh```

 Now it should save the world every week to gdrive